Sun, Sea, Sand and Cervezas

 A favourite with Barcelona’s young and deeply bronzed locals, this is where you’re most likely to have cheesy Spanish house music blasted at you from a cheap stereo.
 Gets very crowded.

 According to Barcelona’s official website, Bogatell attracts the oldest sunbathers in the city, making it a more mellow beach experience.
-Although the three chiringuitos blasting out party tunes tells a different story.
+Although the many chiringuitos blasting out party tunes tells a different story.
 A table tennis table is on hand if you fancy a bit of ping pong in between dips.
 In recent years has become a favourite spot for volleyball players who set up their own nets here.

 Platja Mar Bella

-Mar Bella beach is popular with nudists (it has a designated nudist section, conveniently located behind some reed-topped rocks) and gay and lesbian visitors, and being a fair distance from any metro stop (Poblenou is the closest) it has a bit more of a local vibe – many sunbathers come by bike.
-It also has some lively chiringuitos and is popular with volleyball players.
+Mar Bella beach is popular with nudists (it has an unofficially designated nudist section, conveniently located behind some reed-topped rocks) and gay and lesbian visitors, and being a fair distance from any metro stop (Poblenou is the closest) it has a bit more of a local vibe – many sunbathers come by bike.
+It also has some lively chiringuitos and is also popular with volleyball players.

 Platja Nova Mar Bella

 This playa is a favourite with the ladies (again according to official sources), with 60% of visitors being of the fairer sex.
 Perhaps its reclusive location stops them from being ogled by eagle-eyed perverts?